top of page

 Service design

-Currently, the CDU is a key player in the implementation, support, and participation in the promotion of design, the dissemination of good practices and success stories, and the consolidation of design as a relevant tool for the sustainable development of communities.
+Currently, the CDU is a key player in implementing, supporting, and participating in the promotion of design, disseminating good practices and success stories, and consolidating design as a relevant tool for the sustainable development of communities.

-The Single Registry of State Suppliers allows for the registration and maintenance of up-to-date information on all individuals and legal entities interested in contracting with the Uruguayan State.
+The Single Registry of State Suppliers (SRSS or RUPE in Spanish) allows for the registration and maintenance of up-to-date information on all individuals and legal entities interested in contracting with the Uruguayan State.

 Goals